You Vote around 100 times Everyday

 to at least 50 percent of total animal protein intake in some

 15 trillion and 51 trillions pieces of plastic

 litters the world’s oceans

 Humans leak a staggering 8 million metric tons of plastic into

-the ocean each year, according to research published in Science
+, according to research published in Science

 Magazine.
 If our behavior doesn’t change, Ocean Conservancy